MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/add-work-items.md

 ::: moniker-end

 ::: moniker range="<= tfs-2015"
-Note that the location of the State field may differ depending on the work item type you are updating.
+The location of the **State** field may differ depending on the work item type you are updating.
 > [!div class="mx-imgBorder"]
 > ![Update the State of an Issue](media/add-work/update-state-old-form.png)
 ::: moniker-end

 ::: moniker range=">= azure-devops-2019"

-The following image shows the work flow states for a user story.
+The following image shows the workflow states for a user story.
 If you want to discard a work item, change the state to Removed, or you can delete it.
 For details, see [Move, change, or remove a work item](remove-delete-work-items.md).

 ::: moniker-end